donovangg/portfolio/src/blog-posts/first-post.md

 slug: hello-world
 ---

-# Hello, World!
-I’m Lost

-Hello world my name is Donovan.
-I’ve been on this coding journey on and off for around two years now.
-As I write this in October of 2021 I can confidently say I’m each of the following: lost, confused and frustrated.
-Myself, like so many other people, have turned to coding for a way out of a current job.
-I am currently in my 5th year of being a night time phone operator for a pharmacy.
-I come home and I’m exhausted.
-I feel like I can’t keep up with the many bootcamp grads and the amazing projects I see on r/webdev.
-That’s where I’ve messed up.

-I’m done comparing my journey to others.
-This is my own path.
-This blog is starting to prove to myself I can do this.
-I’m hoping that people who feel the same as myself can start to feel a little hope.
-Hello, World!
-Let’s do this.
+## Introductions are in order
+Hello World, I’m Donovan and I’m trying to make cool things on the internet.
+I believe intros are in order for the two people reading this.
+Nice to meet you, I’m Donovan.
+I’ve been learning to code on and off for around the last two years.
+For the last two years I’ve kept quiet about this but I figured it's about time to come clean.
+I’ve been learning to code not for a huge silicon valley salary but I honestly want to make something cool.
+The last 10 years of my life in food service I very rarely got to feel like I created something with a team I was proud of.
+I hope I can make this dream into a reality.
+Part of getting a job though is I need a portfolio especially since I haven’t finished school.
+My next post will be all about my portfolio and why I chose Gatsby.

 Much Love,
 Donovan